-- a cover page (including the applicant's name, the category of grant requested, a one-sentence description of the proposed project, the total dollar amount requested, and a list of internal grants received by the applicant in the past three years) - an overview of personal experience, research or academic interests in the country/culture under consideration - a rationale developed in consultation with the Director of the Agapé Center and the Assistant Dean of General Education and Common Learning as to why students should be offered opportunities in this particular setting at this time - a statement of whether the course has already been approved or, if not, where it is in the approval process - a tentative syllabus - a timetable - a budget
+- a cover page (including the applicant's name, the category of grant requested, a one-sentence description of the proposed project, the total dollar amount requested, and a list of internal grants received by the applicant in the past three years) - an overview of personal experience, research or academic interests in the country/culture under consideration - a rationale developed in consultation with the Dean of Experiential Learning and the Dean of General Education and Common Learning as to why students should be offered opportunities in this particular setting at this time - a statement of whether the course has already been approved or, if not, where it is in the approval process - a tentative syllabus - a timetable - a budget

-- 1. Quality of the grant proposal, including overall organization, clarity, and thoroughness. - Degree to which the proposal broadens international and crosscultural course offerings. - 3.
+- 1. Quality of the grant proposal, including overall organization, clarity, and thoroughness. - 2.
+Degree to which the proposal broadens international and cross-cultural course offerings. - 3.
 Demonstrated interest or expertise in the country as evidenced by academic and scholarly work, or prior exposure to/immersion in the culture. - 4.
 Degree to which the content or structure of repeat courses require new preparation and information gathering on the part of the faculty member. - 5.
 Successful completion of previously awarded internal grant projects.

-Applications will be reviewed and grant awards determined by the Scholarship and Development Committee in close consultation with the Director of the Agapé Center and the Assistant Dean of General Education and Common Learning.
+Applications will be reviewed and grant awards determined by the Scholarship and Development Committee in close consultation with the Dean of Experiential Learning and the Dean of General Education and Common Learning.